Cosmideus/Cosmideus/README.md

 <h2 align="center">About</h2>
 <h4 align="center">
-I like to code.
-I am currently an ML enthusiast, working on my skillset and knowledge to put it to better use.<br />In a nutshell I code, draw, trade and write.
+I am a machine learning enthusiast, working on my skillset and knowledge to put it to better use.<br />In a nutshell I code, draw, trade and write(all using machine learning in some way).
 Let's compound 1% everyday.
 </h4>
 <img
 alt="GitHub followers"